UNIS contact person: TBA

 The course extends over ca. 6 weeks including compulsory safety training, and is run in combination with AT-830.

-The students must prepare a research paper manuscript (3000 words including text, references, figures & tables) on a chosen research topic.
+The students must prepare an essay formatted as a research “mini-review” (ca. 3000 words excluding references, figures & tables) on a chosen research topic.
 The students must give a short oral presentation of the manuscript, aimed towards the general public and decision makers.

 Field /lab work: 3–5 days.

 Essay: approx. 90 hours (3o% of the course).